poanchen/recover-crontab/README.md

 ./recover-crontab.sh -u ubuntu
 ```
 Note: For each command that it found, it will promote user input for the cron time.
 At the end, you can find the ready-to-go command from the stdout or output.txt file.
+Hint: Use command 'crontab -e' to add/modify your cron jobs.

 ## Screenshots
 ![Loading the first image](demo.PNG)